dbcls/website/services/DDBJ_Search_en.md

-### About DDBJ Search
+### About DBCLS SRA

-DDBJ Search is a search engine for public NGS data.
+DBCLS SRA is a search engine for public NGS data.
 It provides a project list categorized by study types, sequencing platforms, and sample species.

 ( http://sra.dbcls.jp/ )